 Unified standard thread

-Compared with American Standard thread, the thread angle is 60 °, and the specification is also expressed by the number of teeth per inch, which is also divided into three levels: coarse tooth (UNC), fine tooth (UNF) and ultra-fine tooth (UNEF).
+In contrast to the American Standard thread, the British thread has a thread angle of 60° and its specifications are expressed by the number of teeth per inch.
+Additionally, it is divided into three levels: coarse tooth (UNC), fine tooth (UNF), and ultra-fine tooth (UNEF).

 Fig. 14 unified thread standards of the United States, Britain and Canada

 It is the standard thread determined by din in Germany.

 The thread is round, which is suitable for the connection of bulbs and rubber tubes.

 Fig. 15 German DIN round thread standard

 Trapezoidal thread, also known as acme thread, is a special transmission thread that can be adjusted by nut after wear.